audrey617/CS6210-Advanced-Operating-Systems-Notes/README.md

 ## About the repository
-Course Name: Advanced Operating Systems; Instructor: Kishore Ramachandran; Time: Spring 2022
+Course Name: Gatech CS6210 Advanced Operating Systems; Instructor: Kishore Ramachandran; Time: Spring 2022
 <p>Repo Desc: My notes for the review purpose.
 Based off of the transcripts of the lectures.
 Please feel free to leave a comment/comit if you spot errors in md.file or google docs.</p>

 ## Table of content